microsoft/fluentui/README.md

 ## Changelog

-You can view the complete list of additions, fixes, and changes on the CHANGELOG.md files for each package.
+You can view the complete list of additions, fixes, and changes in the CHANGELOG.md file for each package.

 ## Looking for Office UI Fabric React?